-- stay in touch with others – even though you may feel like you want to avoid others, feeling lonely can add to depression.
-It might feel like an effort to at first, but keeping in touch with other people can help you feel more positive and put things in perspective
+- stay in touch with others – you may want to avoid others, but feeling lonely can add to depression.
+Try to stay in touch with people, even if it feels like an effort at first.
+It can help you feel more positive

-- look after your physical health – how you feel physically can affect your mental health, so make sure you’re getting enough sleep and eating a balanced diet with plenty of fruit and veg
+- look after your physical health – how you feel physically can affect your mental health.
+Try to get enough sleep and eat a balanced diet, with plenty of fruit and vegetables

-- keep active – moving your body regularly can help boost your mood but you might not feel like exercising if you’re depressed.
-Remember, it’s okay to start small – a short walk in the park or simple chair exercises, for example – and gradually do more as you start feeling better
+- keep active – you might not feel in the mood for exercising, but research shows that it can boost your mood and self-confidence.
+It’s okay to start small – a short walk in the park or simple chair exercises, for example – and gradually do more as you start to feel better

-- do something you enjoy – you might not be in the mood at first, but doing things you enjoy, such as watching your favourite film or pursuing a hobby, can help lift your spirits
+- do something you enjoy – it might feel hard at first, but doing things you enjoy, such as watching your favourite film or pursuing a hobby, can help lift your spirits

 - take things slowly – it can be hard to make decisions when you’re feeling depressed.
-So, if you can, try to avoid making big changes, such as moving house, until you’re feeling more like yourself.
+If you can, try to avoid making big changes, such as moving house, until you feel more like yourself.

-Finding the right combination of treatments and starting to feel better might take time.
-So try to be kind with yourself on both the good and bad days.
+Feeling better can take time, so take things slowly.
+Try to be kind to yourself on both the good and bad days.

 Call our free Helpline on 0800 319 6789